tobiasGuta/RssTool2.0/README.md

 ### NOTE:
-There are two versions of this bot:
-- rss.py          → Standard version.
-Sends feed updates to a single webhook.
 - rss_alerts.py   → Extended version.
 Lets you define a separate webhook to notify when the tool starts or runs.

 If you use rss_alerts.py, make sure to set the SUCCESS_WEBHOOK_URL inside the script.